Sample problem: return to menu

 = the radius of curvature

-The acceleration vector can be determined using the tangential direction component and the principal normal direction component
+The acceleration vector can be determined using the tangential direction component

 .